The Ray Project Advancing Solar Roads in Georgia for Green Transport

 solar-roads

-The Ray C. Anderson Foundation in Georgia is determined to push for green highways and reducing emissions through cutting-edge tech like solar roads, despite criticism.
+The Ray C. Anderson Foundation in Georgia is determined to push for green highways and reducing emissions through cutting-edge tech like Solar Roads Georgia, despite criticism.

 The challenges of implementing solar roads

 “The Ray,” an 18-mile stretch of Interstate 85 in Georgia that features a variety of technologies aimed at reducing emissions and other impacts from transportation, has won praise from across the country.
-These technologies include right-of-way solar, electric vehicle charging, and strategies to reduce pollution.
+These technologies include right-of-way solar, electric vehicle charging, and strategies to reduce pollution, contributing to the broader goal of zero-carbon transport.

 Solar parking canopies and rooftops are more affordable and effective, according to experts.